List of Big Eyed Animals - 15 of the Cutest!

 1. Horsfield's tarsier

 The Horsfield's Tarsier (Tarsius bancanus), also known as the western tarsier, is a relatively small primate species.
 They are furry with thin limbs, but what they lack in size they make up for in ability.
 They are an animal which has developed very acute senses.
 As a nocturnal animal, it needs these senses to forage and feed at night.
-They used sound to catch their prey and have incredible leaping, jumping and climbing abilities.
+They use sound to catch their prey and have incredible leaping, jumping, and climbing abilities.
 Despite their size, these creatures are very athletic little animals.

 The tarsier has a long tail of about 17 cm and thin membranous ears to receive sound.
 None of these characteristics are quite as striking as their big eyes.
 The species inhabits the Asian continent and can be found in its lowland jungles.
+Interestingly, their eyes are so large that they cannot move them in their sockets, requiring them to turn their entire head to see around.

 2. Purple spot mantis shrimp